868meshbot/meshbot/README.md

 - #weather : local weather report
 - #tides : tide info (dont forget to change the default town in the source)
 - #whois #xxxx : retrieve name and node info for a node based on last 4 chars of address
+- #bbs any : do I have any messages?
-- #bbs post !address message : post a messgae on the bbs for a given user at !address
+- #bbs post !address message : post a message on the bbs for a given user at !address
 - #bbs get : retrieve your message(s) left by another user(s)

 ## Contributors